 4. Stop being so secretive about your pathetic idea.

 Most founders I meet are scared shit someone will steal their idea.
 This is the most stupid beginner thought one could ever have and frankly just thinking about it totally turns me off.
-Smart operators should in fact do exactly the reverse and talk about their value-proposition to everyone out there to perfect their idea to the max.
-Besides, the people you are so afraid will steal your idea are too busy working on their own big ideas to steal yours.
+Smart operators should, in fact, do exactly the reverse and talk about their value-proposition to everyone out there to perfect their idea to the max.
+Besides, the people you are so afraid will steal your idea is too busy working on their own big ideas to steal yours.
 So please do yourself a big favor and stop asking people to sign those useless NDAs before discussing your startup.

 5. Start thinking about building a real company instead of the quick flip.

 Startups are a marathon, not a sprint.
 The average successful exit takes 7-10 years.
 If you don’t have the time and patience to build such a business full time, don’t waste your time and others trying to find a bigger moron to back your business.
 A total exercise in futility.
 Take your time to build an excellent team, a motivated team, the right team … All the rest will come to you manifold.